-Keyword research is a prevalent practice in Search Engine Optimization (SEO) where SEO professionals try to find the best possible keywords or phrases that could be incorporated into the content of a webpage to satisfy user and search engine queries.
+Keyword research is a prevalent practice in Search Engine Optimization (SEO).
+SEO professionals try to find the best possible keywords or phrases that could be incorporated into a web page’s content to satisfy user and search engine queries.

-Doing keyword research by using powerful SEO tools help marketers understand the demand for specific keywords.
-The more the competition associated with a particular keyword, the more difficult it is for a web page to rank for that keyword in the 1st SERP.
+Doing keyword research by using powerful SEO tools helps marketers understand the demand for specific keywords.
+The more the competition associated with a particular keyword, the more difficult it is for a web page to rank for that keyword in the first page of Google.

 Importance of Keyword Research

 At some point in your SEO journey, you must have wondered whether keyword research is fundamental.

 Well, the straight answer to this is a big Y-E-S!

 One of the significant factors that differentiate two similar websites in terms of popularity is keyword research.

 Keyword research helps businesses understand the search intent better.
 The search intent has become more critical than ever as search engines like Google are prioritizing user experience above everything else.